scalableminds/webknossos/docs/datasets.md

 # Managing Datasets

 3D image datasets are at the heart of webKnossos.
-[Import datasets](#importing-datasets) via the file system or the upload feature.
+[Import datasets](#importing-datasets) by uploading them directly via the UI or by using the file system (self-hosted instances only).
 [Configure the dataset](#edit-dataset) defaults and permissions to your specification.
 [Share your datasets](./sharing.md#dataset-sharing) with the public or with selected users.

 ## Importing Datasets

+### Uploading through the web browser
+To import a dataset, you can use the upload functionality within webKnossos.
+For that, click "Add Dataset" in the dashboard.
+Then, drag your data into the form and ensure all form fields are filled.

+webKnossos uses the WKW-format internally to display your data.
+If your data is already in WKW you can simply drag your folder (or zip archive of that folder) into the upload view.
+If your data is not in WKW, you can either:
+- upload the data to [webknossos.org](https://webknossos.org) where it will be automatically converted to WKW
+- or [convert](#convert-datasets) your data manually to WKW.

+Read more about the [Data Formats](./data_formats.md) we support and how they should be structured when uploading them.

+Once the data is uploaded (and potentially converted) you can to go the Dataset Settings to doublecheck important properties (such as the dataset scale) or to make it public.

 ### Convert Datasets
-If your dataset is not yet in WKW format, you need to convert it.
+If your dataset is not yet in WKW format and you don't want to use [webknossos.org](https://webknossos.org) for the conversion, you can also convert it manually.
-The [webKnossos Cuber](https://github.com/scalableminds/webknossos-cuber) is a tool that can convert many formats to WKW in order to be used with webKnossos.
+The [webKnossos Cuber](https://github.com/scalableminds/webknossos-cuber) is a tool that can convert many formats to WKW.
-Read more in the [Data Formats documentation](./data_formats.md).
+Read more in the [tools section of the data formats documentation](./data_formats.md#tools).

-### Uploading through the File System
+### Uploading through the File System (Self-Hosted Instances Only)
-To efficiently import large datasets, we recommend to place them directly in the file system:
+On self-hosted instances, large datasets can be efficiently imported by placing them directly in the file system:

 * Place the dataset at `<webKnossos directory>/binaryData/<Organization name>/<Dataset name>`.
 For example `/opt/webknossos/binaryData/Springfield_University/great_dataset`.
 * Go to the [dataset view on the dashboard](./dashboard.md)